All applications for summer 2018 internships are closed.

-New in 2018, BTI is welcoming a Science Communications Intern to join the Undergraduate REU cohort and work directly with the staff in the Communications and Development department.
-The Sci-Comm intern will work on projects including but not limited to website management, graphic design, photography, institutional giving, alumni network, not-for-profit management, public relationships and social media strategy/content creation.
+New in 2018, BTI is welcoming a Science Communications Intern to join the Undergraduate REU cohort and work directly with the staff in the Communications department.
+The Sci-Comm intern will work on projects including but not limited to website management, graphic design, photography, public relations, and social media strategy/content creation.
 This student will have direct ownership of specific projects and collaborate with senior level staff and scientists throughout the institute.
-In addition to gaining practical science communications experience, the intern would have the opportunity to meet with a different science communications professional for a one hour consultation during each week of the program, either in person or via skype.
+In addition to gaining practical science communications experience, the intern will have the opportunity to meet with various science communications professionals for a one hour consultation during each week of the program.
 These would include science writers, journalists, documentarians, science museum exhibit directors, and more.
 The opportunity would be open to an undergraduate student studying communications, life sciences, or a combination, who shows an interest in communicating science to the public.
 A stipend, Cornell shared housing, travel allowance and meal allowance will be provided.
 This internship is available to students from specific colleges and universities in Central New York State, visit the the Program Information (& FAQ) page to learn more.
 Interested students from one of the regional institutions listed should apply via the Sci-Comm application link.
-The Sci-Comm Internship is supported by generous donations from the TRI-AD Foundation, Inc.
+The Sci-Comm Internship is supported by generous donations from the Triad Foundation, Inc.

 Read the stories of former Boyce Thompson Institute (BTI) interns!